 Naxos is the largest of the very popular Cycladic group of islands.
 Others in the island complex are the well-known party islands of Mykonos and Santorini.
 Although the latter have hotels exclusive and luxurious enough for big budgets, Naxos is more of a “Family Island” that caters exceptionally well to this particular group providing very reasonable lodgings for the price.
-Although Naxos is not lacking in the number of hotels it offers, only a few of them are 5 star accommodations.
+Although Naxos is not lacking in the number of hotels it offers, only a few of them are 5 star or luxury accommodations.
 The rest are numerous and this distinction also provides a wider spectrum of prices.

 Naxos hotels are spread across the island both inland and seaside, offering clean and affordable rooms and common areas.
 The majority of the staff speaks English.